acc-studio/ttsg-ilan/README.md

 ```

 That's it.
 To use it, just ask — e.g. *"Ant Systems'in Gebze'deki ilanlarını
 getir"*.
-The **first search opens a browser window for you to log in to e-Devlet
+The **first search opens a browser window for you to log in to TTSG
 yourself** (the plugin never types your credentials or solves the CAPTCHA).
 Your
 login is saved, so you rarely repeat it.